leskeg-zz/tfm/README.md

 # IT Master Thesis

-Technologies:
-- Scrapy Framework
-- MongoDB
-- Scikit-Learn
+Project name:
+"Web Crawling and data analysis with Python"

 Description:
 This project extract data from a turistic webpage using Scrapy.
 Output are 2 files: 'result.json' and 'region.json'.
 Then files are imported to MongoDB database called 'tfm'.
 Finally different gramatical analysis and clustering are made.

+Technologies:
+- Scrapy Framework
+- MongoDB
+- Scikit-Learn

 Dependencies:
 - python-virtualenv